 - Add shredded pork to hot pan and allow meat to crisp up, about 10 minutes.
 Add additional salt as necessary.

-- After pork has reached your desired level of crispiness (is that a word?), remove from heat and pour 1/4 cup of liquid from pressure cooker insert into pan.
+- After pork has reached your desired level of crispiness, remove from heat and pour 1/4 cup of liquid from pressure cooker insert into pan.

 - Serve immediately with cooked pineapple (or discard pineapple for low-carb) and garnish with fresh cilantro and lime wedges.